Fountains in Moscow: Moscow Fountains of the Post-Soviet period

 The first fountain built in Moscow after the breakup of the Soviet Union in 1991 was the fountain in the memorial complex on Poklonnaya Hill, built in 1995 to commemorate the 50th anniversary of the end of World War II.
 To mark the 850th anniversary of the city of Moscow, a number of old Moscow fountains were rebuilt restored; notably at Pushkin Square, where the fountain was rebuilt atop the Metro Station; the Petrovskiy Fountain at Theater Square, which was restored, and the Colossus Fountain in the old Park of Soviet Economic Achievements.

-In 1996 a series of water jets, some shooting water upwards and others twirling, were installed in the channel parallel to the Moscow River near the Luzhkov Bridge, between Bolotnaya Square and Lavrushinkiy Street.

-In the 1990s and first decade of the 21st century, Yuri Luzhkov, Mayor of Moscow from 1992 through 2010, commissioned several well-known Moscow sculptors, including Zurab Tsereteli and Alexander Bourganov, to build fountains in the city's squares.
+In the 1990s and first decade of the 21st century, Yuri Luzhkov, Mayor of Moscow from 1992 through 2010, commissioned several Moscow sculptors, including Zurab Tsereteli and Alexander Bourganov, to build fountains in the city's squares.
 Tsereteli built a complex of twelve fountains in Manezhnaya Square, next to the Alexandrovskiy Garden.
 The main fountain is called The Geyser.
 Other fountains are the Four Seasons, symbolized by bronze horses; The Curtain (Ru: Zavesa), and Heroes of Fairy Tales, an array of canals with statues illustrating the fairy tales of Ivan Krylov.
 Bourganov built the Turandot Fountain next to the Vakhtangov Theater on the Old Arbat.
 It represents the heroine of the play which was the signature work of the Vakhtangov Theater in Soviet times.
-He also built a series of fountains and sculptures in the park of Ukrainisky Boulevard between the Ukraina Hotel and the Kiev Train Station, representing youth and other themes.

-Another very large fountain around a modern abstract steel sculpture by Belgian sculptor Olivier Strebelle was constructed on Europe Square, between the Kiev Train Station and the Moscow River.

 In 2007, the ruined palace of Catherine the Great in Tsaritsyno Park was "completed" as it might have been intended to look, with many imaginative additions, and a large musical fountain, with music coordinated with the rise of fall of the fountain, was built in the lake in the center of the park near the palace.